The mega-list of fun things to do with your family or friends in Singapore (Updated 2023)

 The school holidays are the best time to get your kids to help you out with redecorating the house.
 Head down to Tan Boon Liat Building, a treasure trove of everything home — from furniture to decor items and home essentials.
 You’ll seriously be lost for choice.

-27 • Say hi to Le Le, the baby panda at Singapore Zoo
+27 • Explore the new KidzWorld at Singapore Zoo

-30 • Go on the Singapore River Walk and have loads of fun along the way
+30 • Go on Singapore River Walk and have loads of fun along the way

 (Photo: HoneyKids Asia)